Update on Sudden Cardiac Death 2025

 Dear colleagues and friends,

-We warmly welcome you to the first edition of the Update on Sudden Cardiac Death, organized by the German Heart Center of the Charité, the European Heart Rhythm Association and the European Society of Cardiology, as part of the PROFID project.
+Thank you for joining us at the first edition of Update on Sudden Cardiac Death, organized by the German Heart Center of the Charité, Charité – Universitätsmedizin Berlin, the European Heart Rhythm Association, and the European Society of Cardiology as part of the PROFID project.

-Sudden cardiac death represents one of the greatest challenges in medicine.
-It is the leading cause of death accounting for around 20% of all deaths in Europe – a fact that highlights the importance of continued research, education, and international collaboration.
+Sudden cardiac death remains one of the greatest challenges in medicine.
+As the leading cause of death, accounting for around 20% of all deaths in Europe, it underscores the ongoing need for research, education, and international collaboration.

-On November 28 and 29, 2025, a unique gathering of international key opinion leaders, dedicated professionals, researchers, and clinicians will take place in the heart of Germany’s capital, Berlin.
-Together, we share the commitment to improve our understanding, prevention, and management of sudden cardiac death.
+On November 28 and 29, 2025, we had the privilege of welcoming a unique gathering of international key opinion leaders, dedicated professionals, researchers, and clinicians in the heart of Germany’s capital, Berlin.
+Together, we reaffirmed our shared commitment to improving the understanding, prevention, and management of sudden cardiac death.

-Through the exchange of cutting-edge knowledge, clinical experience, and emerging research, we aim to foster a meaningful dialogue and promote real progress in improving patients’ care.
-This meeting offers a unique opportunity to gain insights into the latest clinical trials, innovative strategies, and future directions, driven by our shared mission to translate science into better outcomes for our patients.
+Through the exchange of cutting-edge knowledge, clinical experience, and emerging research, the meeting fostered meaningful dialogue and promoted progress toward better patient care.
+It offered a valuable opportunity to gain insights into the latest clinical trials, innovative strategies, and future directions, all driven by our collective mission to translate science into improved outcomes for our patients.

 Prof. Dr. Gerhard Hindricks

-(Charité – DHZC, Chief Investigator PROFID EHRA trial)
+(Charité – DHZC, International Chief Investigator PROFID EHRA trial)

-(Charité – DHZC, Chief Investigator PROFID EHRA trial)
+(Charité – DHZC, International Chief Investigator PROFID EHRA trial)

 Program